Symptoms may be made worse by trouble with the treatment plan, other illness, or progression of disease. Examples include:

 The heart may need extra support to work well.
 Surgery options may include:

-- Devices may be needed to support your heart.
+- Pacemaker surgery— to support your heart.
 For example, a pacemaker or cardiac defibrillator can help your heart beat at a healthy rhythm.

 - Coronary artery bypass (CABG) surgery—to relieve severe blockages in blood vessels.
 These blood vessels deliver blood to the heart muscle.